chandangeek/Connexo_Code/copl/com.elster.jupiter.extjs/src/main/web/js/ext/docs/guides/direct_grid_pt1/README.md

 III.
 Setting Up
 ---------------
-Following the best practices for an Ext application highlighted in [this guide](http://docs.sencha.com/ext-js/4-0/#/guide/getting_started) I've set up a skeleton directory structure with an index.html file and a blank JavaScript file called grid.js.
+After setting up an environment for an Ext JS application, which is described in [Getting Started](#!/guide/getting_started), Sencha Cmd sets up a skeleton directory structure with an index.html file.
+We add a blank JavaScript file called grid.js and reference it in the index.html file.

 index.html